-Find yourself in a situation where your headphone jack is not working?
+Have you found yourself in a situation where your headphone jack is not working?
 Problems with the headphone jack on smartphones aren’t as uncommon as you may think.
-It happens to a lot of users and can be extremely frustrating, especially for those who regularly listen to music, and so on.
+It happens to many users and can be extremely frustrating, especially for those who regularly listen to music or find themselves in noisy environments.

 This post will guide you through five fixes that will, hopefully, solve the problem you are experiencing.
 Without any further delay, let’s get started.

-The first step is an obvious one.
-It’s quite possible that there’s actually nothing wrong with the headphone jack and that the headphones are the problem.
+The first step when you find your headphone jack is not working is an obvious one.
+It’s entirely possible that there’s nothing wrong with the headphone jack and that the headphones are the problem.
 You can check this out quickly just by plugging them into another device.
 This doesn’t necessarily have to be a smartphone.
-A laptop, TV, or any other device that has the 3.5 mm jack on board will do.
+A laptop, TV, or any other device that has the 3.5 mm jack onboard will do.

 If you can’t hear any audio when using your headphones with a different device, you’ve found the source of the problem.
-Just replace your headphones and you’re good to go.
+Some headphones come with removable cables, so try replacing those and see if the issue is the cable or ports.
+If that doesn’t help, replace your headphones.
 If they’re working fine with a different device, something else is to blame.
-Time to try out one of the other fixes listed below.
+It’s time to try out one of the other fixes listed below.

 We also recommend plugging a different pair of headphones into your smartphone before moving forward.
 Although it’s rare, there’s still a chance that your original pair isn’t compatible with your smartphone, even if they work with other devices.